The subgrid scale pressure field of scale-enriched Large Eddy Simulations using Gabor modes: The small and large scale pressure fields

-The space-time correlations are investigated in Figs. (\ref{fig:Pressure space-time correlation (a posteriori)}) and (\ref{fig:Pressure grad space-time a posteriori}) where we see extremely promising results of the enrichment method to predict subgrid scale temporal behavior even without the benefit of having the exact representation of the large scale field.
+The space-time correlations are investigated in Figs. (\ref{fig:Pressure space-time correlation (a posteriori)}) and (\ref{fig:Pressure grad space-time a posteriori}) where we see the enrichment method is able to closely predict subgrid scale temporal behavior despite the fact the large scales are not ``exact'' (i.e. filtered high-resolution LES).
 We did not include the large scales in this plot simply because any discrepancy would be the result of the SGS model which has no knowledge of the enriched scales.
 The decorrelation times are plotted in Figs. (\ref{fig:Pressure decorrelation times - a posteriori}) and (\ref{fig:Pressure grad space-time decorrelation times - a posteriori}).
 The maximum error in decorrelation time relative to the $256^3$ benchmark LES is 14.29\%, 9.09\%, and 13.33\% for the pressure, pressure-gradient longitudinal, and pressure-gradient transverse correlations respectively.

 And finally, the pressure gradient longitudinal and transverse spectra are plotted in Fig. (\ref{fig:Pressure grad long and trans spectra a posteriori}) showing similar results to the \textit{a priori} case.
 Again we note the significant improvement over the original $32^3$ LES.